revaturelabs/interviewquestions/Java/Java 8/Functional interface.md

 <blockquote>

 - The Anonymous classes should have only one abstract method so that it can be converted into lambda expression.
-- Functional interface is implemented using lambda expression. which is also called as SAM(Single Abstract Method)
+- Functional interface is implemented using lambda expression which is also called as SAM(Single Abstract Method)

 </blockquote>
 </details>